Common loon: Taxonomy

 The common loon is also known as the great northern diver in Eurasia.
 Another former name, great northern loon, was a compromise proposed by the International Ornithological Committee.
 It is one of five loon species that make up the genus Gavia, the only genus of the family Gaviidae and order Gaviiformes.
 Its closest relative is another large black-headed species, the yellow-billed loon or white-billed diver (Gavia adamsii).
 There are no recognized subspecies of the common loon.

 Danish zoologist and mineralogist Morten Thrane Brünnich first described the common loon in 1764, as Colymbus immer in his Ornithologia Borealis.
 The now-defunct genus Colymbus contained grebes as well as loons, and remained in use (Note: For example, this 1951 British Birds article) until the International Commission on Zoological Nomenclature attempted to clarify the nomenclature in 1956 by declaring Colymbus a suppressed name unfit for further use and establishing Gavia, created by Johann Reinhold Forster in 1788, as the valid genus name for the loons.

 The current genus name Gavia was the Latin term for an unidentified seabird and the specific immer is derived from a Norwegian name for the bird, similar to the modern Icelandic word "himbrimi".
 The word may be related to Swedish immer and emmer: the grey or blackened ashes of a fire (referring to the loon's dark plumage); or to Latin immergo, to immerse, and immersus, submerged.

 The European name "diver" comes from the bird's practice of catching fish by diving.
 The North American name "loon" was first recorded in this sense in New Englands Prospect (1634) by William Wood (1580–1639); "The Loone is an ill shap'd thing like a Cormorant".
-It may be derived from Old Norse lómr, as are modern Swedish and Danish lom, in each case referring to the distinctive call.
+It may be derived from Old Norse lómr, as are modern Swedish, Norwegian and Danish lom, in each case referring to the distinctive call.

 A number of fossil loon species are known from the Pliocene, and specimens from the Pleistocene of California and Florida appear to represent a paleosubspecies of the common loon.